Tapjelly/Networking-and-Encryption/Week_12.md

 Nmap done: 1 IP address (1 host up) scanned in 12.43 seconds
 # The behaviour of our firewall indicates it is host-based.
 We see ports are unfiltered.
 It is not a perimiter firewall but a private one on the UFW machine itself.
 It will operate on both Layer 3 and 4 of the OSI filering both IP and ports/protocols.
 ```
+# Week 12.2
+These activities will be uploaded as PDFs.
+# Week 12.3